Queerie Me: What Do Lesbians Think of Straight Women Who Make Out With Girls For Fun

 Here’s what you can do to make the situation a fun one, instead of one that’s hurtful to you, your partner and/or the women you sleep with:

-• As with any travel into an unknown land, do your research, respect the natives and recognize that you are a visitor in someone else’s home.
-Don’t run in, guns a blazin’, expecting to get action from the first person you see just because she’s a lesbian.
+- As with any travel into an unknown land, do your research, respect the natives and recognize that you are a visitor in someone else’s home.
+Don’t run in, guns a blazin’, expecting to get action from the first person you see just because she’s a lesbian and you’re a woman.
 Have patience, have respect and have fun.

-• While a lot of women aren’t going to be interested in being your one time entertainer, there are also plenty of women who, just like you, are simply looking to have a little fun for a night.
-Focus on finding those women.
-Put an ad on Craigslist, create a profile on OKCupid.
+- While a lot of women aren’t going to be interested in being your one-time-entertainer, there are also plenty of women who, just like you, are simply looking to have a little fun for a night.
+Focus on finding those women, instead of going to a place where lesbians congregate.
+Put an ad on Craigslist, create a profile on OKCupid or a similar dating site.
 State honestly and respectfully what you’re looking for and people will respond in honest and respectful ways.

 So, to summarize, be respectful, don’t make assumptions, be honest, be authentic and use your manners.
 Treat the women you meet like you’d want to be treated and recognize that, at least until you get your bearings, you’re a visitor in someone else’s home.
 Do all of that and that’s as “real” as you need to be.